aiven/aiven-docs/docs/products/clickhouse/howto/enable-tiered-storage.md

 ## About enabling tiered storage

-To use the tiered storage feature, you need to enable it at project level by contacting the sales team at [sales@aiven.io](mailto:sales@aiven.io) and set it up at table level using SQL (via CLI, for example).
+To use the tiered storage feature:

+1. Contact the [sales team](mailto:sales@aiven.io) to enable it at project level
+1. Set it up at table level using SQL.

 ### Limitations